SynBioHub/synbiohub2-docs/articles/1_guides/installation.md

 `docker-compose -f ./docker-compose.yml -f ./docker-compose.explorer.yml -f ./docker-compose.pluginVisualIgem.yml -f ./docker-compose.pluginVisualSeqviz.yml up`

-A table of currently available plugins can be found **[here](https://SynBioHub2.github.io/SynBioHub2-docker/#plugins)**.
+A table of currently available plugins can be found [here](https://synbiohub.github.io/SynBioHub2-docker/#plugins).

-## Installation from Source
+## Installation From Source

+**Installation from source is not recommended for non contributors due to requiring many dependencies of specific versions.**

-Follow the instructions on the following [GitHub README](https://github.com/SynBioHub2/SynBioHub2) to install SynBioHub2 locally onto your system.
+Follow the instructions on the following [GitHub README](https://github.com/SynBioHub/SynBioHub3) to install SynBioHub2 locally onto your system.